NHS ester protocol

-The procedure below have been successfully tested with our abberior dyes.
-These procedure have yielded consistent results in most instances but may require further optimization for particular proteins or specific degree of labeling (DOL).
-The following protocol describe the labeling procedure for secondary IgG antibodies.
+The procedure below has been successfully tested with our abberior dyes.
+This procedure has yielded consistent results in most instances but may require further optimization for particular proteins or a specific degree of labeling (DOL).
+The following protocol describes the labeling procedure for secondary IgG antibodies.

 Required reagents, not provided

-- Protein such as Antibody (without BSA or sodium azide)
+- Proteins such as Antibodies (without BSA or sodium azide)

 - 1x Phosphate-buffered saline pH 7.4 (PBS)